hudwave/lets-make-lasagne/chapter-06-beyond-inheritance/chapter-06-beyond-inheritance.md

 original.extendingMethod();             // Prints 'new behaviour'
 ```

 Notice that we are using a static utility class called `Mixin` to hold all of the mixin related code.
-This type of class is described in more detail in [Appendix B](/appendix-gamemaker-patterns/appendix-gamemaker-patterns.md#b-static-classes).
+This type of class is described in more detail in the [Appendix](/appendix-gamemaker-patterns/appendix-gamemaker-patterns.md#c-static-classes).

 ##### Mixin.gml
 ```gml